SteveDoyle2/pyNastran/README.md

 This should be hidden...

-v1.1-progress
+### pyNastran v1.1.0 has not been released (6/25/2018)

 It's been roughly a year and 100 tickets closed since the last version, so it's probably time for another release!
-I'm pleased to announce that the continuing problems of up-to-date documentation will hopefully be a thing of the past.  xxx has graciously offered to host the documentation.
+I'm pleased to announce that the continuing problems of up-to-date documentation will hopefully be a thing of the past.  xxx has offered to host the documentation.
 The pyNastranGUI exe (previously hosted on Sourceforge) will also be hosted there.
 Outside of that, it's the same open-source project and will still be on Github.